NSHipster/articles/2019-03-04-swift-format.md

 ---

-Based on our initial investigation (albeit limit), `swift-format` appears to offer a reasonable set of formatting conventions.
+Based on our initial investigation (albeit limited), `swift-format` appears to offer a reasonable set of formatting conventions.
 Going forward, it will be helpful to create more motivated examples to help inform our collective beliefs about the contours